Introduction to Japanese Girls' Names

 Most of the Japanese female names on this list are from an earlier generation—all the -ko, -e, and -yo names that were ragingly popular at the turn of the century, but that sound dated now.
 Since 1980, the popularity of these traditional names has fallen.
 For two decades, names ending in -ka (fragrant), -na, and -mi (beautiful) took over the top-ten lists of popular Japanese girls' names, but recently there's been a shift back to the type of simple, two-syllable names that haven't been popular in a century: Hana, Noa, Mei.

 But these are short names with a difference.
-For centuries, girls' names were a word in ordinary Japanese: crane (Tsuyu), pure (Kiyo), chrysanthemum (Kiku).
-Even after parents began using endings like -ko and -e to mix things up, they just clipped the endings onto the same words: Tsuyu became Tsuyuko, Kiyo became Kiyoko, Kiku became Kikue.
+For centuries, girls' names were a word in ordinary Japanese: crane (Tsuru), pure (Kiyo), chrysanthemum (Kiku).
+Even after parents began using endings like -ko and -e to mix things up, they just clipped the endings onto the same words: Tsuru became Tsuruko, Kiyo became Kiyoko, Kiku became Kikue.
 The same names, plus or minus a fashionable new ending, were the only names in use for at least 500 years.
 But now, for the first time since the 1600's, Japanese parents are giving their daughters names that don't have meanings in ordinary Japanese.

 Mei and Rio, Airi and Yua, none of these names mean anything.
 Parents can assign any meaning they like to them by spelling them with different characters, but they're free of the weight of centuries of associations.
 As Japanese culture becomes more individualistic, that's a quality parents prize.